Looking for an amazing chocolate chip cookie recipe? Here’s my favorite one!

 - Make sure you’re using unsalted butter.

 - Ideally, set your butter out several hours ahead of time so it’s room temperature.
-While you’re at it, set the eggs out too.
+While you’re at it, set the eggs out too—safest way to go is in a cup of water.

 - Mix the ingredients really well, this isn’t a delicate cake or muffins, so the more mixing the better.